eugene-eeo/minke.js/README.md

 # minke.js

-A fast, fun little JS microlibrary that helps you handle keyboard shortcuts (any number of modifier keys and a 'normal' key, e.g. Ctrl + B, Tab, Enter, etc.) without driving you insane.
+A fast, fun little JS microlibrary that helps you handle keyboard shortcuts (any number of modifier keys and a non-modifier key, e.g. Ctrl + B, Tab, Enter, etc.) without driving you insane.

 ```js